 Is Red Bull an Indian brand?

-Which company has a Red Bull logo?
+Which company has the Red Bull logo?